apigee-127/a127-samples/spikearrest-example/README.md

 A spike arrest policy protects against traffic spikes and offers protection against threats such as denial of service attacks.
 It throttles the number of requests an API can process by "smoothing" the number of calls that can be processed over a specified time interval.

->Note: Unlike some other Volos.js modules that have "in-memory", Redis, and Apigee modes, spike arrest only has an "in-memory" mode.

 ## How do I use it?

 #### 1) Clone this repository from Git